Answers to commonly asked questions about WooCommerce Bookings.

-In addition, any bookings that have an “in-cart” status will be removed from the cart if the user’s session is inactive for 60 minutes, thereby freeing up the availability.
+If no order is created, and the booking is only added to cart, the store manager can view them under Bookings > All Bookings > In Cart.
+Any bookings that have an “in-cart” status will be removed from the cart if the user’s session is inactive for 60 minutes, thereby freeing up the availability.
 Specifically, a CRON job is scheduled named wc-booking-remove-inactive-cart which will be automatically called every 60 minutes.
 If In-Cart Bookings are not being deleted it is typically a symptom of CRON jobs not working properly on your server.

 Let’s say your store is open every day between 8:00AM and 4:00PM, and on December 25th you are closed.
 This includes a Custom Date Range and a Time Range.

 The following rules do NOT work and will cause your enter calendar to be greyed out.
 This is because Custom Date Range and Time Range are both being used.

 The rules need to be rearranged and include a Range of Days rule.
 Below is a screenshot of the correct rules for this to work: